Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: A Graph-Based Network Architecture

-The forward propagation rule produces \(z_p^{(k+1)}\) by aggregating information from the previous layer \(z^{(k)}\) over the 1-neighborhood of \(v_p\) in \(G\), following the sparsity pattern of the graph Laplacian \(L\) in \eqref{eqn:L}.
 This design mirrors the structure of spatial GCNs in the machine learning literature (e.g., \cite{wu2020comprehensive, zhang2019graph}), such as diffusion-convolutional neural networks (DCNN) \cite{atwood2016diffusion}.
 However, a key distinction is that the number of parameters in the NTM architecture scales with the graph size $N$, unlike GCNs.
 This difference will be further clarified in Section~\ref{sec:SVL}.

 To better illustrate the advantages of the NTM architecture, particularly its interpretability and sparsity, we focus on the one-dimensional case while leaving the multi-dimensional case for future studies.
-Specifically, we consider games where each player’s state and strategy lie in \(\R\), and the feedback function at any fixed time $t_0 \in [0,T]$ takes the form \(x\mapsto \phi^i(t_0,x)\), mapping \(\R^N\to\R\).
+Specifically, we consider games where each player’s state and strategy lie in \(\R\), and the feedback function at any fixed time $t_0 \in [0,T]$ takes the form \(x\mapsto \phi_i(t_0,x)\), mapping \(\R^N\to\R\).
 With the application of NTM for strategy parameterization, the dimensions must be set as \(d_{\mathrm{in}} = d_{\mathrm{out}} = 1\).
 We can further simplify the architecture by setting the dimension of hidden neuron $d = 1$, resulting in the one-dimensional (1D) NTM architecture.
 In this scenario, we take the trivial pre-processing step with $W_{\mathrm{in},p} = 1$ and $b_{\mathrm{in},p} = 0$, \(\forall p\in[N]\), leading to $z^{(1)} = z^{(0)}$.
 In the following context, except for expressivity discussions (Section~\ref{sec:expressivity}) that focus on the multi-dimensional NTM, whenever we refer to NTM \(\phi^{\mathrm{NTM}}_{i,K,M,G}\) without specification, we mean the 1D version with \(d_{\mathrm{in}} = d_{\mathrm{out}} = d = 1\) and network input \(z^{(1)}= z^{(0)}\).